-GDPR Is a new set of European regulations that come into effect on May 25th, 2018.
-These regulations aim to strengthen the security and protection of personal data gathered from EU citizens, even by companies outside of the EU – like Spreedly.
+GDPR is a set of European regulations that came into effect on May 25th, 2018.
+These regulations aim to strengthen the security and protection of personal data gathered from EU citizens, even by companies outside of the EU - like Spreedly.

-There are three components to GDPR that we want to make you aware of as we move towards the effective date and beyond:
+There are three components to GDPR that we want to make you aware of:

 - Controller: That’s you, our customer.
 If your goal is to comply with the GDPR, then you need to fulfill your obligations as a Controller

 - Processor: That is wherever you decide to send your data for processing, which could be us, Spreedly, or your respective gateway or receiver (collectively “3rd party end points”).
-We are prepared to be a compliant processor, ready to assist you with any data subject rights requests you may receive.
+We are a compliant processor, ready to assist you with any data subject rights requests you may receive.

 - Sub Processor: These are the processors or vendors we use to manage data.
 It is our obligation to ensure that any entity we engage with that touches your data is GDPR compliant.